LokiJS-Forge/LokiDB/CONTRIBUTING.md

 * Search [GitHub][pulls] for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
 * Create your patch, **including appropriate test cases**.
 * Follow our [Coding Rules](#rules).
-* Run the full LokiJS test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
+* Run the full LokiDB test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
 * Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.
-* In GitHub, send a pull request to `LokiJS2:master`.
+* In GitHub, send a pull request to `LokiDB:master`.
 * If we suggest changes then:
   * Make the required updates.
-  * Re-run the LokiJS test suites to ensure tests are still passing.
+  * Re-run the LokiDB test suites to ensure tests are still passing.

 That's it!
 Thank you for your contribution!